 • Dan Carrel was promoted to Houston's outside linebackers coach on Jan.
 6, 2017 following two seasons as a defensive graduate assistant with the Cougars working with the team’s outside linebackers.

 • Carrel’s first season as a full-time assistant coach saw Khalil Williams earn second-team honors from The American as he led all defensive backs in the league with eight tackles for loss.
-He was part of a defensive staff that ranked second in The American in rushing defense (149.5 yards per game) and third in the league in scoring defense (23.0 points per game).

 • Part of a staff that helped UH rank 13th nationally in total defense and fourth in rushing defense in 2016.